What is the Castle Doctrine?

 Secured with SHA-256 Encryption

-In order to invoke a Castle Doctrine defense, a defendant must first offer some evidence showing that it fits the situation in which he was involved.
+In order to invoke a castle doctrine defense, a defendant must first offer some evidence showing that it fits the situation in which he was involved.
 As mentioned, this is the defendant’s burden, not the prosecution’s burden.
-Putting on evidence is only the first step in using the Castle Doctrine.
-After presenting evidence, a defendant must request an instruction in a jury charge on the Castle Doctrine theory of self-defense.
-Jury instructions are the set of rules and law that the jury receives that tells them what they can and cannot do.
-Without the jury instruction on the Castle Doctrine defense, the jury has no way of exonerating a defendant in their verdict.
+Putting on evidence is only the first step in using the castle doctrine.
+After presenting evidence, a defendant must request jury instructions on the castle doctrine theory of self-defense.
+Jury instructions are the set of rules and law that the jury receives telling them what they can and cannot do.
+In other words, they are given guidance on how to judge the evidence presented to them.